 WEDNESDAY, NOVEMBER 24, 2021

 WRITING ASSIGNMENT 3 (Final Exam) DUE ON TWEN BY 11:59 P.M.
 USE ONLY A NEW EXAM NUMBER.

 Congratulations!
-Semester one is almost complete!
+Your first semester of Lawyering Process is complete.
 Good luck with finals and have a great break!